PandasThumb/pandasthumb.github.io/_posts/2018/2018-11-28-climate-assessment-published.md

 <blockquote>The White House and President Trump have sought to portray the report as flawed.
 A White House spokesperson <a href="https://www.eenews.net/stories/1060107253">asserted</a> it is “<i>largely based on the most extreme scenario</i>” — a claim <a href="https://twitter.com/KHayhoe/status/1066132449179111426">rejected</a> by Katharine Hayhoe, one of the authors of the relevant section.
 The spokesperson also said the next assessment cycle will provide an opportunity for a “<i>more transparent and data-driven process that includes fuller information on the range of potential scenarios and outcomes.</i>” Asked by reporters about the report, Trump <a href="https://www.whitehouse.gov/briefings-statements/remarks-president-trump-marine-one-departure-26/">replied</a>, “<i>I’ve seen it.
 I’ve read some of it, and it’s fine</i>,” but pressed on its assertions about the damage climate change will cause to the U.S. economy, he replied, “<i>I don’t believe it</i>.”
 [Links and italics in original.]</blockquote>

 The government lumbers along, no matter who is in charge.
 Though the report was released at a deliberately inopportune time, Mr. Malakoff quotes Virginia Burkett, a climate scientist with the U.S. Geological Survey, as noting, “The report has not been altered in any way to reflect political considerations."
-Additionally, Democrats in the House promise a series of hearings to make climate change a top priority.
+The comment by the "spokesperson," however, makes you wonder about the next report.
+Nevertheless, Democrats in the House promise a series of hearings to make climate change a top priority.

 Finally, there is hope.
 Max Boot, a right-wing columnist for the Washington Post, the other day <a href="https://www.washingtonpost.com/opinions/global-opinions/i-was-wrong-on-climate-change-why-cant-other-conservatives-admit-it-too/2018/11/26/11d2b778-f1a1-11e8-bc79-68604ed88993_story.html">admitted</a>,